Harshit0119/Harshit0119/README.md

 - 🧑‍🎓 B.Tech CSE @ Oriental College of Technology (2023–2027)
 - 💻 Proficient in **HTML, CSS, JavaScript, MySQL**
 - ☕ Exploring **Java & DSA** for backend and problem-solving
-- 🚀 Passionate about scalable tools, sleek design, and efficient workflows
+- 🚀 Building projects with social impact
+- 🎨 Combining creativity and scalability in web development

 ---